 TH: Yes.
-I don’t think it means that we lose sight of the language of hell, for example, or the sense of urgency about accepting the gospel.
-But it’s a different sort of urgency, it seems to me.
-Who, knowing if this were true, would not want to respond to it and respond to it quickly?
-You’re missing out on something so good.
-It recasts it completely, because it means that it’s now a message of genuine good news, unalloyed good news, not a threat with a salvage hatch provided, but news which changes everything.
-News which changes the way I see the whole of life, the whole of my own purpose and existence, and to which there can only be a response of gratitude, it seems to me.
+I don’t think it means that we lose sight of the language of hell, or the sense of urgency about accepting the gospel.
+But it’s a different sort of urgency.
+Who, knowing if this were true, would not want to respond to it quickly?
+You’re missing out on something good.
+It completely recasts it, because it’s now a message of genuine good news, unalloyed good news, not a threat with a salvage hatch provided.
+It’s news which changes everything, changes the way I see the whole of life, my own purpose and existence, and to which there can only be a response of gratitude.

-When that’s not forthcoming, that is, as Barth somewhere else says, the ultimate mystery; why would someone genuinely hear the good news, understand it as good news, and then say no to it.
+When that’s not forthcoming, that is, as Barth somewhere else says, the ultimate mystery: why would someone hear the good news, understand it as good news, and then say no to it?
 He characterizes that as the most mysterious of all things.
-He leaves it open as a possibility, but he sees it as an absolute denial of all that we are as human beings to do that.
+He leaves it open as a possibility, but he sees it as a denial of all that we are as human beings.
 That means that if we are going to talk about danger of loss of salvation or hell, then it has to be cast in terms of the shadow cast by the light.

-That’s very hard to reckon with theologically.
-It’s a very odd circumstance, in a way.
-If God is this good and all-powerful and loving Father who seeks our salvation, it makes that very problematic.
+That’s hard to reckon with theologically.
+It’s a very odd circumstance.
+If God is this good and all-powerful and loving Father who seeks our salvation, it makes that problematic.
 But I think Scripture compels us at least to reckon with the possibility that if someone so identifies themselves with evil, and the things of evil, to cease even to want anymore to respond to that goodness, then that’s where the language and the imagery of hell starts to come back into play.
 I don’t think we can ignore it.
-I think we have to take it very seriously.
-I’d rather people found that problematic and got a grasp of the good news as good news.
+We have to take it very seriously.
+I’d rather people found that problematic, and got a grasp of the good news as good news.

-JMF: It was so strange, in terms of the gospel, after the terrorist attacks in 2001.
-We had all the images and descriptions of the firemen who saw the building was in distress, but went back in to try to pull out as many as they could, and were killed.
-Then on the following Sunday, many preachers, rather than calling them heroes as everyone else had, they were consigned to hell because they had not, those who had not become Christians before the building fell on them.
+JMF: It was strange, in terms of the gospel, after the terrorist attacks in 2001.
+We had the images and descriptions of firemen who saw the building was in distress, but went back in to try to pull out as many as they could, and were killed.
+Then on the following Sunday, many preachers, rather than calling them heroes as everyone else had, consigned some of them to hell because they had not become Christians before the building fell on them.

 TH: It’s very problematic.
-I would say a number of things.
-One would be, the temptation is for us to slip into thinking, of course they’ll be saved because they did what they did.
-Actually, I don’t think that’s relevant.
-I think it’s hugely to their credit that they did what they did, but that’s not really where the stakes are in terms of salvation or loss of salvation.
-They proved themselves to be brave and worthy human beings, and I think that’s what needs to be said at that point, and they gave up their lives for others.
-Whether or not they are saved will not rest on that.
+The temptation is for us to slip into thinking, “Of course they’ll be saved because they did what they did.”
+I don’t think that’s relevant.
+It’s hugely to their credit that they did what they did, but that’s not really where the stakes are in terms of salvation or loss of salvation.
+They proved themselves to be brave and worthy human beings, and that’s what needs to be said, and they gave up their lives for others.
+Whether they are saved will not rest on that.

-The thing about, does God rely on the ability or inability or the timing of human beings, does he get caught out by something like 9/11, brings in a whole raft of problems that we could go around in circles on for a while.
-I think at that point we just have to say look, what we do know is that God loved each one of those people in the towers, each one of those people who went into the towers to get people out and themselves gave up their lives — that he made them to exist eternally in fellowship with himself, that he sent his Son to die for their sins, and that he desires nothing more than their salvation.
+Does God rely on the ability or inability or the timing of human beings, does he get caught out by something like 9/11?
+That brings in a whole raft of problems that we could go around in circles on for a while.
+What we do know is that God loved each of those people in the towers, each of those people who went into the towers to get people out and themselves gave up their lives — he made them to exist eternally in fellowship with himself, he sent his Son to die for their sins, and he desires nothing more than their salvation.
 When we’ve said that, we’ve said the most important things.

-Dealing with that sort of an extreme instance seems to be unhelpful because it puts the issues in the wrong place and suggests that it’s in those sorts of extreme circumstances rather than in the everyday living of life, where these life and death, in a sense, decisions confront each of us day in and day out.
+Dealing with that extreme instance seems to be unhelpful because it puts the issues in the wrong place and suggests that it’s in those extreme circumstances rather than in the everyday life, where these life and death, in a sense, decisions confront us day in and day out.
 That’s where what matters really occurs in life.
-And the thing that really matters is what God has done for us, not the decisions we make day in and day out.
+The thing that matters is what God has done for us, not the decisions we make day in and day out.
 Although they may seem to be vital decisions, they’re overshadowed by that one big decision.

 JMF: Let’s talk about eternal life for a moment.
-When we speak of eternal life, the Bible says that we’ve already entered eternal life.
+The Bible says that we’ve already entered eternal life.
 The Bible has us already seated with Christ at the right hand of the Father.
-How should we understand eternal life in that context as something that’s already taken place, and yet we want to think of it as something that takes place in the future after the return of Christ?
+How should we understand eternal life in that context as something that’s already taken place, and yet we want to think of it as something that takes place after the return of Christ?

-TH: It is, in a sense, a matter of things which we believe will be the case after the return of Christ already breaking in and shaping, reshaping, the quality of life in the here and now.
-Maybe the word eternal there is a bit of a misleading feature, because we tend to think of it in terms of temporality, we tend to think that something eternal is something that goes on and on and on like a dreary lecture or sermon or something, whereas the temporal aspect of it is difficult to picture, and we don’t really know what temporality or non-temporality will be like after the return of Christ.
+TH: It is, in a sense, a matter of things which we believe will be the case after the return of Christ already breaking in and shaping, reshaping, the quality of life in here and now.
+Maybe the word eternal is a bit misleading, because we tend to think of it in terms of temporality, that something eternal goes on and on, like a dreary lecture or sermon, whereas the temporal aspect of it is difficult to picture, and we don’t know what temporality or non-temporality will be like after the return of Christ.

-That qualitative aspect seems to me to be helpful in making sense of the idea of eternal life, because we do have that now.
+That qualitative aspect is helpful in making sense of the idea of eternal life, because we do have that now.
 We only have it partially, we only have it on an occasional basis.
 We’re probably not conscious of it, most of us, for much of the time.
 But we get glimpses of it, we can anticipate it, and we can enjoy it in part already.
-So rather than thinking about it in terms of a temporal model of eternity, what might we be doing for all that time, we think about it in those qualitative terms, of enjoying God’s fellowship, and that’s probably a more helpful way.
+So rather than thinking about it in terms of a temporal model of eternity, what we might be doing for all that time, we think about it in those qualitative terms, of enjoying God’s fellowship, and that’s probably a more helpful way.

 JMF: In the time we have left, if there’s one thing you would like for people to know about God, what would it be?

-TH: If I haven’t already got it, I think it is that God made them to enjoy being in his presence — that really was in his mind and his mind’s eye from the very first, however we imagine, the very first, it shapes absolutely everything he does and who he is.
-And he has done all that is necessary for them to enjoy that.
+TH: If I haven’t already got it, I think it is that God made them to enjoy being in his presence — that was in his mind’s eye from the very first.
+It shapes everything he does and who he is, and he has done all that is necessary for them to enjoy that.
 That’s who he’s calling them to be.
-He has not waited for them to decide that it’s a good idea, he’s already decided it’s a good idea, and now offers it freely for them to lay hold of and make their own, and enjoy in this life and then in the life to come, too — that God isn’t a problem, God is the one who calls us to enjoy being his children in the Spirit.
+He has not waited for them to decide that it’s a good idea, he’s already decided it’s a good idea, and now he offers it freely for them to lay hold of and make their own, and enjoy in this life and then in the life to come, too.
+God isn’t a problem – God calls us to enjoy being his children in the Spirit.